 - Feeding: Just like babies, several toddlers tend to wake up in the night for a feed.
 Although this phenomenon is normal, experts recommend gradual weaning of nighttime feeding by the time the baby turns 12 months.
 It can prevent it from becoming a habit, which continues into childhood.

 - Rapid development: Toddlerhood is a time of rapid physical, mental, and social changes.
 For instance, a fast-growing toddler can now walk independently, run, and throw objects in a determined direction.
 These changes can be overwhelming, causing sleep regression.
-Sleep regression is a temporary condition where a toddler who has been sleeping well suddenly resists sleep, wakes up in the middle of the night, and struggles to fall asleep (3).
+Sleep regression is a temporary condition where a toddler who has been sleeping well suddenly resists sleep, wakes up in the middle of the night and struggles to fall asleep (3).

 - Change in routine: When a toddler experiences a change in their usual routine, their sleep-wake cycle may alter.
 Potty training, weaning, joining a nursery, a new babysitter, or the arrival of a new family member, are some of the instances that can bring changes in their routine, contributing to night waking.

 - Longer daytime naps: Toddlers should sleep 11 to 14 hours a day, including two naps, each two to three hours long (4).
-If a toddler has longer daytime naps, they may not feel sleepy at night and wake up frequently.
+If a toddler has longer daytime naps, especially towards the evening, they may not feel sleepy at night and wake up frequently.
 Keeping naps within a specific limit and promoting the right amount of physical activity, especially in the evening, ensures the toddler is tired enough to sleep soundly through the night.

 - Fear: As babies grow into toddlers, they develop greater awareness of their surroundings.
 Toddlers may develop a fear of the dark, fear of being alone, or fear of strangers.
 These are normal and mostly don’t cause any problems.
 However, in some toddlers, these fears can trigger extreme distress and anxiety, causing night waking (5).